tud-hri/joan/docs/setup-carla-windows.md

 Then, copy all `.xodr` files in `JOAN_Map` to `\carla\Unreal\CarlaUE4\Content\Carla\Maps\OpenDrive`.
 Copy the remaining files in `JOAN_Map` to `\carla\Unreal\CarlaUE4\Content\Carla\Maps`.

 ### Step 4: Build the PythonAPI

-In order to build the python API open the "x64 Native Tools Command Prompt for VS 2017" terminal.

 In order to build the python API open the 'x64 Native Tools Command Prompt for VS 2017' terminal.